SAP/spartacus-docs/_pages/dev/features/cart-import-and-export.md

 To start import process go to the cart page and if it is empty use 'Import products' link from suggestions.
 On the other hand if some products were added already into the cart import button will be available below cart entries list.

+### Quick Order

+The import / export feature supports also quick order functionality.
+Additional limitation while import is max count of products possible to import in one quick order.

+### Others

+The configuration has been set up so that the export is also available on the order confirmation and order details pages.
+There are no contraindications to add it in checkout review order page.
+It is enough to provide him with the context from the active cart.

 ### Limitations

 Current import logic takes CSV file content and go line by line to detect product code and quantity.
 Customer is notified in import summary view about import status.

 There are following kind of statuses so far:

-**success** - product code and qunatity are valid, and product is not out of stock.
+**success** - product code and quantity are valid, and product is not out of stock.

 **warning** - product code is valid, but quantity is higher than amount available in stock.
 In this case system will import maximum available quantity for such product.